buildpacks/docs/src/content/create-buildpack/_index.md

 Now when you run

 ```
-pack build test-ruby-app --buildpack ~/Dev/cnb/ruby-cnb  --path ~/Dev/ruby-sample-app/
+pack build test-ruby-app --buildpack workspace/ruby-cnb  --path workspace/ruby-sample-app/
 ```

-You will noticed that the ruby layer is being added to the cache and then added to the launch directory
+You will notice that the ruby layer is being added to the cache and then added to the launch directory.

 ```
 *** BUILDING: